01 March 2019: the flight to Havana

 About a half hour later, I boarded the a small Jet Blue plane bound for Havana.
 Only a few caucasians were aboard, and I kept my head down and navigated my bags and yoga mat through the narrow isle.
 I put the mat and carryon backpack with my scuba fins strapped outside in the overhead bin, pushing hard to force the bag in, and squeezed myself into the window seat.
 I

-I whipped my head around and saw a Cuban man my age and his wife stare at me, startled.
+I had left my yoga mat in the overhead bin.
+A Cuban man my age and his wife who were walking behind me opened their eyes wide in shock.
 I smiled apologetically, and let them pass.
-I looked up the steps at people coming down, and in my periphery, by the man and his wife who passed, I saw a Cuban official pointing everyone towards the customs building.
+I looked up the steps at people coming down, and in my periphery, I saw a Cuban official pointing everyone towards the customs building.

 “Fuck,” I said softly.
 I stretched my tight shoulders, and moved my head back and forth as much as possible with my tight neck muscles.
 I sighed, and followed the official’s finger to customs, wondering how I had forgotten my mat.